lVlyke/stellar-mod-loader/README.md

 App settings can be changed via **File > Preferences** from the menu bar.
 The following settings are available:

-### Normalize mod file path

-Some mods may use different casing for their files/folders (i.e. `Interface` vs `interface`) and this can cause issues on case-sensitive file systems, which are often used on Linux.
-When this setting is enabled, Stellar will automatically convert all activated mod files and folders to the correct case to avoid this issue.

-It is recommended to enable the **Normalize mod file path** setting when using Linux with a case-sensitive file system.

 ### Verify active profile on app startup

 Whether or not the active profile should be verified upon starting Stellar.
 This is recommended to be enabled, but can be disabled if verification takes too long.